stanford-crfm/mistral/README.md

 Note: The provided environment assumes CUDA 11.0, you may need to adjust this environment accordingly based on your set up.

+Note: Use `environments/environment-cpu.yaml` if you want to run on the CPU instead.

 ### Run Training

 First make sure to update `conf/tutorial-gpt2-micro.yaml` with directories for storing the Hugging Face cache and model runs.